KrzysztofP98/R-inventory-dashboard/README.md

 To install the required R packages, run the following commands in your R console:

-'install.packages(c("dplyr", "ggplot2", "tidyr", "lubridate", "shiny", "openxlsx", "RColorBrewer"))'
+`install.packages(c("dplyr", "ggplot2", "tidyr", "lubridate", "shiny", "openxlsx", "RColorBrewer"))`

 Usage